 Parhelia Biosciences is excited to announce the development of an automated Gram staining protocol for microbial samples using the Omni-Stainer™ S12 Automation Bundle.
 We decided to investigate the applications of this technology in microbiology and biomanufacturing after it was originally designed for automated precision staining in mammalian tissues.

 One of the key advantages of Parhelia Omni-Stainer™ is its ease of use and affordability in comparison to other autostainers on the market.
-Another significant benefit is flexibility, which allowed our R&D team to develop and validate the Gram staining protocol in a matter of days.
+Another significant benefit is flexibility, which allowed our R&D team to develop and verify the Gram staining protocol in a matter of days.

 Most importantly, when compared to manual slide staining, the Omni-Stainer™ provides increased reproducibility, precision, safety, and reagent savings, once common staining protocols for microbial samples are developed and tested.
 In fact, Omni-Stainer™ capillary gap staining uses 50-75% less reagents than open-air staining methods and procedures improved staining quality and uniformity.